-Knowing details about money, banks and ATMs in Vienna is essential to make your trip pleasant and stress free.
-This is especially important of you are coming from the non-Euro zone and will have to take into account exchange rates.
-Fortunately, exchange rate between Euro and other major currencies are quite steady and you won’t need to recalculate your expenses all the time.
+Knowing details about money, banks, and ATMs in Vienna is essential to make your trip pleasant and stress-free.
+This is especially important if you are coming from the non-Euro zone and will have to take into account exchange rates.
+Fortunately, the exchange rate between Euro and other major currencies is quite steady and you won’t need to recalculate your expenses all the time.
 Here is some basic info about this topic.

 Money in Vienna

-Vienna, as you know, is in Austria, which is part of the European Union and Euro zone, so official currency is Euro (€).
+Vienna, as you know, is in Austria, which is part of the European Union and Eurozone, so the official currency is Euro (€).
 You should always pay attention when paying bills if you are coming from non-Euro countries and mind the exchange rate. (you can check it here: www.xe.com).
-Euro is slightly more valued than US dollar and currently fares at 1 € = 1.19 $US.
-Difference between Euro and US Dollar is mostly between 10 and 20% in favor of Euro, so 1 Euro is equal to 1.10-1.20 US Dollar.
+Euro is slightly more valued than the US dollar and currently fares at 1 € = 1.19 $US.
+The difference between Euro and US Dollar is mostly between 10 and 20% in favor of the Euro, so 1 Euro is equal to 1.10-1.20 US Dollar.
 It makes it easy to calculate prices in shops or restaurants quickly as well.

-Euro is the only currency accepted if you are paying cash and there are usually no exception to this rule.
-If you are planning to bring large amounts of cash of your own currency with you (which we never recommend for any destination), you might lose a lot during exchange, as exchange offices at the airport or in hotels will rip you off with unfavorable rates.
+Euro is the only currency accepted if you are paying cash and there is usually no exception to this rule.
+If you are planning to bring large amounts of cash of your own currency with you (which we never recommend for any destination), you might lose a lot during the exchange, as exchange offices at the airport or in hotels will rip you off with unfavorable rates.
 If you cannot escape bringing cash, exchange it in any bank downtown that offers favorable rates.

 Cards, banks, and ATMs

 We highly recommend using credit cards to pay any expense during your stay in Vienna.
 You will certainly need some cash in Euros during your visit for some minor expenses, such as buying an ice cream while walking or purchasing some small souvenir on the street.
-For this purpose, you should withdraw small amount as needed from local ATM machines.
+For this purpose, you should withdraw a small amount as needed from local ATM machines.